Drag Race Down Under

-RuPaul's Drag Race Down Under is a reality competition streaming television series based on the American television series of the same name produced by World of Wonder and Warner Bros.
+Drag Race Down Under (formerly RuPaul's Drag Race Down Under) is a reality competition television series based on the American television series of the same name produced by World of Wonder and Warner Bros.
 International Television Production New Zealand.
-The show documents RuPaul and a panel of judges' search for "Down Under's next drag superstar".
-RuPaul plays several roles on the show including host, mentor and head judge for the series, as the contestants are given different challenges to participate in each week.
-The show also employs a panel of judges: RuPaul, Michelle Visage, and Rhys Nicholson.
+The show documents Michelle Visage and a panel of judges' search for "Down Under's next drag superstar".
+Contestants of Drag Race Down Under are either from Australia or New Zealand.
+In series first three seasons, RuPaul played several roles on the show including host, mentor, and head judge for the series, with the contestants given different challenges to participate in each week.
+The show has also employed Michelle Visage and Rhys Nicholson as judges.
 The series premiered on TVNZ 2 and TVNZ OnDemand in New Zealand, Stan in Australia, and on WOW Presents Plus internationally on 1 May 2021.
 The series is also streaming on BBC Three and BBC iPlayer in the United Kingdom, and broadcast by both Crave and its associated streaming service in Canada.

+Drag Race Down Under is the sixth international adaptation of the American reality competition series RuPaul's Drag Race, following Chilean, Thai, British, Canadian, and Dutch versions.
+It has been followed by Spanish, Italian, French, Filipino, Belgian, Swedish, Mexican, Brazilian, German, and South African iterations.